IEEE STANDARDS ASSOCIATION OPERATIONS MANUAL

 7. Relationships with other organizations

-No IEEE Standards Sponsor, working group, or volunteer can develop an agreement for the IEEE-SA without the participation of an IEEE-SA staff member.
-Signing authority on behalf of the IEEE-SA for any agreement shall rest with the Managing Director, IEEE-SA.
+No Standards Committee, working group, or volunteer can develop an agreement for the IEEE SA without the participation of an IEEE SA staff member.
+Signing authority on behalf of the IEEE SA for any agreement shall rest with the Managing Director, IEEE SA.

-An External Representative (ER) is a volunteer who has been appointed by the IEEE-SA to represent the IEEE on standards matters to an organization, committee, or entity external to the IEEE, and where a voting position on behalf of the IEEE-SA is explicitly required.
+An External Representative (ER) is a volunteer who has been appointed by the IEEE SA Board of Governors (BOG) to represent IEEE on standards matters to an organization, committee, or entity external to IEEE, and where a voting position on behalf of IEEE is explicitly required.

-An Owning Board/Committee (OBC) is an IEEE-SA board, an IEEE-SA committee, or standards Sponsor responsible for ensuring that positions taken by an ER represent consensus views of the OBC and all materially interested IEEE Technical Committees that provide timely input by any deadline established by the OBC.
+An Owning Board/Committee (OBC) is an IEEE SA board, an IEEE SA committee, or Standards Committee responsible for ensuring that positions taken by an ER on technical matters represent the consensus view of the OBC and all materially interested IEEE Technical Committees that provide timely input by any deadline established by the OBC.
 Positions taken by an ER on policy matters are established by the IEEE SA BOG.